A Word About Breast Reduction In Men…

 Breast reduction surgery can help Manhattan Beach men who feel self-conscious about the appearance of their over-developed breasts.
 To achieve a chest that is flatter, firmer, and better contoured, the male breast reduction removes fat and/or glandular tissue from the breasts, and in extreme cases removes excess skin.

 Surgery to correct gynecomastia can be performed on healthy men of any age, but the best candidates for surgery have firm, elastic skin that will reshape to the body’s new contours.

 For obese men, or for overweight men who have not first attempted to correct the problem with exercise or weight loss, surgery may be discouraged.
-Individuals who drink alcohol beverages in excess or smoke marijuana are usually not considered good candidates for surgery because these drugs, along with anabolic steroids, may cause gynecomastia.
+For Manhattan Beach individuals who drink alcohol beverages in excess or smoke marijuana are usually not considered good candidates for surgery because these drugs, along with anabolic steroids, may cause gynecomastia.
 Stopping the use of these drugs to see if the breast fullness will diminish is advisable before surgery is considered an option.

 Some of the risks of male breast reduction include but are not limited to: